 Most teens struggle with self-confidence issues in their lives simultaneously, and some of them experience serious self-esteem issues.
 If those issues are left unaddressed, your teens are at higher risk of academic failure or substance abuse problems.
 Therapy can help boost your teen’s self-esteem.

 It is important to note that teens deal with grief differently than adults.
 The loss of loved ones can be difficult during adolescence.
 Family, individual, or group therapy can help your teens sort out their feelings and make sense of their loss.
+Also, you might want to consider grief assessment stages.

 Whether it is a sexual assault or a near-death experience, traumatic events can have a lifelong impact on your teen.
 That’s why it is extremely crucial to bring your teen to therapy.
 It can increase resilience and reduce the impact the traumatic events have on your teen’s life.